 Today as we focus on continuing to fix your fat fighting hormones, we’re looking at INSULIN.

-- Your food is broken down and absorbed into the blood stream
+- The food breaks down and gets absorbed into the blood stream.

 - As the insulin does its job, your blood sugar level falls.

-- As your blood sugar falls your brain tells my body to eat more.
+- When your blood sugar falls, your brain tells your body to eat more.

 - And the cycle repeats…

-BRAIN: In your brain, insulin turns off hunger.
+BRAIN: In your brain, it turns off hunger.

-FAT: In your fat cells, insulin increases the entry of fat and decreases the exit of fat.
+FAT: In your fat cells, it increases the entry of fat and decreases the exit of fat.

-MUSCLE: In your muscle, insulin increases fat, protein and glucose transport for fuel of your muscle cells.
+MUSCLE: In your muscle, it increases fat, protein and glucose transport for fuel of your muscle cells.

-LIVER: In the liver, insulin increases glycogen synthesis and turns off gluconeogenesis (fancy words for storing sugar and not using resources to make more if it).
+LIVER: In the liver, it increases glycogen synthesis and turns off gluconeogenesis (fancy words for storing sugar and not using resources to make more if it).

-When someone become resistant to insulin, their bodies do not react normally to this hormone.
+When someone becomes resistant to insulin, their bodies do not react normally to this hormone.

 BRAIN: Unquenchable hunger and thirst